Alki Point, Seattle: Alki Beach

 Alki Beach is the principal tourist attraction at Alki Point.
 It features sand, saltwater, bungalows, and local restaurants.
 It is generally not a popular swimming beach, owing to the cold waters of Puget Sound.
 It overlooks the Olympic Mountains and downtown Seattle from all points.
 There is access for wheelchair users and roller-skaters.
 In the summer months, Alki Beach becomes crowded, especially on weekends.
-Alki Beach is also famed for its biking and walking trail, which provides a picturesque view of nearby Blake Island.
+Alki Beach is also famed for its biking and walking trail, which provides a view of nearby Blake Island.
 Tourist attractions include the miniature of the Statue of Liberty, the iconic Alki Point Lighthouse and the Birthplace of Seattle monument which also includes a tribute to the Indigenous Duwamish people without whom the first settlers would not have thrived.
 The main commercial strip in West Seattle, uphill from Alki Beach, California Ave SW provides five-and-dime shops and diners that recall earlier decades.